Viviankairuthi/se-day-2-git-and-github/README.md

 When you create a branch, Git makes a copy of the code at that point in time.
 Changes made on the branch do not affect the main branch until you merge them back.

 Branches can be managed locally on your machine and then pushed to GitHub, where they become available for collaboration, code reviews, and integration with other branches.
+Typical Workflow: Creating, Using, and Merging Branches
+1. Creating a Branch:
+You can create and switch to a new branch in one step using:

+git checkout -b feature-branch

+This new branch is used to work on a specific feature or fix without interfering with the `main` or `master` branch.

+2. Using the Branch:

+-Development:This is where you work on your feature, making commits as you go:

+git add .

+git commit -m "Implement new feature X"

+Testing:

+Test your changes independently on your branch, ensuring that the new code works as intended without disrupting the main codebase.

+3. Merging the Branch:

+- Integration:Once the feature is complete and tested, you merge your branch back into the main branch.

+-Commands:

+First, switch back to the main branch:

+git checkout main

+Then merge the feature branch:

+git merge feature-branch

+Conflict Resolution:

+If there are any conflicts (i.e., changes that conflict between branches), Git will alerts someone to resolve these conflicts before completing the merge.

+- Pull Requests on GitHub:

+In a collaborative environment, you often push the branch to GitHub and create a pull request.
+This enables Team members review the changes and discuss potential improvements.

+-
+Importance for Collaborative Development

+- Parallel Development:

+Multiple developers can work on different features simultaneously without stepping on each other's toes.
+Each developer can create a separate branch for their work.

+Risk Mitigation:
+Since branches are isolated, experimental or unstable code is kept away from the main branch until it's ready.
+This helps maintain a stable codebase that can be deployed or shared with minimal risk.

+Streamlined Code Reviews:

+Branches facilitate the use of pull requests, where changes are peer-reviewed before integration.
+This practice improves code quality and helps catch bugs or inconsistencies early in the development cycle.

+Efficient Issue Resolution:
+If a new bug arises, a developer can quickly branch off to address the issue without delaying ongoing feature development.

 Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?